 #5.
 Honesty.
 When you are honest with yourself as well as others, you feel more at peace within yourself, which enables you to feel prepared to address life’s challenges.
 Honesty is a way to remain open to others, who can be instrumental in your ability to cope with setbacks, too.
 Focus on being honest with yourself and expressing yourself honestly as much as possible.

 #6.
 Confidence.
-When you have confidence in yourself, you know that you can rely on your strengths and gifts to achieve your goals.
+When you have self-confidence, you know that you can rely on your strengths and gifts to achieve your goals.
 The more confidence you have, the more self-assured and worthy of happiness and success you will feel.
 Work on building your self-esteem by focusing on your strengths and remembering times when you were courageous and brave.

 #7.
 Empathy.
 When you feel like blaming others for the challenges you face, remember that you may not know what is happening in your life.
 Everyone you meet is facing a problem you don’t know anything about, and the best you can do is control your response to people who make your life more challenging.